Riki0305/Gateway_Assignments/NUnit Jasmin Karma/Assignment 5/README.md

 # Angular Testing Assignment 5 (Services and Class Testing)

-This project demonstrat the testing of services and classes
+This project demonstrate the testing of services and classes